Want to make money watching adverts? It’s not as easy as it seems…

 A smarter, cheaper way to receive income from abroad could be to use Wise.

-With a Wise multi-currency account, you can receive payments for low fees, in the local currency.
+Wise is an electronic money institution and with a Wise multi-currency account, you can receive payments for low fees, in the local currency.
 This means no expensive currency conversion.
-If you need to convert to another currency, you can do it at your leisure using Wise’s real, mid-market exchange rate and tiny conversion fees.
+If you need to convert to another currency, you can do it at your leisure using Wise’s fair mid-market exchange rate and tiny conversion fees.
 This gives you back control of your money, even across borders.

 Join Wise and start saving today